-- or by using our complaints form information on our complaints process can be found in our "making a complaint" leaflet - click here to view
+- or by using our complaints form contained within our "making a complaint" leaflet - click here to view

 If you have used the complaints process and are still dissatisfied, you can contact the Scottish Public Services Ombudsman (www.spso.org.uk).
 If you are an owner occupier, whose property is factored by Thenue, you should contact the Homeowner Housing Panel (www.hohp.scotland.gov.uk)

 The Ombudsman service is free, impartial and independent.
 The Ombudsman will usually only examine complaints if Thenue’s own complaints process has been exhausted, and if complaints are referred within 12 months from when the problem happened, or first became known about.